-Blower speed and on/off time delays are handled by ECM motor programming and are set via dip switches per Table A-5.
+Blower speed and on/off time delays are handled by ECM motor programming and are set via dipswitches per Table A-8 or A-9.
 Heating airflow rate is SW1 and on/off delay is SW4, both are set according to firing rate.
 Cooling airflow rate is SW2 and if used is set according to installed cooling capacity.
 SW3 can be used to adjust airflow rate by (+) or (-) 15%.
 Features of this ECM variable speed motor are that it will deliver a constant airflow within a wide range of external static pressures, and also includes:

 - Soft Start: ECM will slowly ramp up to required operating speed.
 In heating cycle allows heat exchanger to reach operating temperature before set heat speed, minimizes noise and increases comfort. - Soft Stop: At end of heating cycle, ECM will slowly ramp down.
-Allows increased energy efficiency and reduced noise levels. - Continuous Fan Operation: When thermostat continuous fan (G) switch is on without call for heating or cooling, indoor fan is immediately energized to 50% of cooling speed.
+Allows increased energy efficiency and reduced noise levels. - Dehumidification: Dehumidification feature is programmed into the variable speed motor.
+At start of each cooling cycle, variable speed motor will run at 82% of rated airflow for 7.5 minutes.
+After 7.5 minutes has elapsed, motor will increase to 100% of rated airflow.
+Used to provide dehumidification and improve system efficiency. - Continuous Fan Operation: When thermostat continuous fan (G) switch is on without call for heating or cooling, indoor fan is immediately energized to 50% of cooling speed.
 Allows continuous circulation of air between calls for heating or cooling.
 If call for heat (W) or cool (Y) occurs during continuous fan, blower remains energized.

-21. Maintenance And Service
+26. Maintenance And Service